ignite/cli/docs/guide/interchange/02-init.md

 starport scaffold packet buy-order amountDenom amount:int priceDenom price:int --ack remainingAmount:int,purchase:int --module dex
 ```

 The optional `--ack` flag defines field names and types of the acknowledgment returned after the packet has been received by the target chain.
-Value of `--ack` is a comma-separated (no spaces) list of names with optional types appended after a colon.
+The value of the `--ack` flag is a comma-separated (no spaces) list of names with optional types appended after a colon.

 ## Cancel messages